-I thought this would be a great time to repost this with some better, updated photos taken in my kitchen with better lighting!
-(So thankful!)
-I couldn't resist doing a quick peek at other dilly bread recipes online.
-What I found tickled me so much I have to share!
-Turns out this recipe is 60 years old this year!
+I researched other dilly bread recipes and found this one is over 60 years old!
 It was a Pillsbury Bake Off winner in 1960!
-Here's the part I love most.
-It was submitted by Leona Schnuelle from Crab Orchard NEBRASKA, my home state!!
-Go Leona!
+Here's the part I love most: It was submitted by Leona Schnuelle from Crab Orchard, Nebraska, my home state!
+Go, Leona!

 I got the original recipe from Millie Rogers, my best friend Nancy's mom.
-I have to wonder if Millie and Leona ever met or how the recipe found its way into Millie's recipe box.
-Nancy was my maid of honor and Millie was a legendary cook!
+I wonder if Millie and Leona ever met or how the recipe found its way into Millie's recipe box.
+Nancy was my maid of honor, and Millie was a legendary cook!

-I dug through my over-stuffed old recipe box and finally located it.
-Somewhere along the line, in one of my many stabs at taming the mess, I'd recopied the yellowed old hand-written card onto a cute new one from my favorite country store and here it is!
-As you can see, that project has been on the back-burner for a long time!!
+I dug through my overstuffed old recipe box and finally located it.
+Somewhere along the line, in one of my many stabs at taming the mess, I'd recopied the yellowed old hand-written card onto a cute new one from my favorite country store, and here it is!
+As you can see, that recipe box clean-up project has been on the backburner for a long time!!

-If you bake it in a layer cake pan or casserole it makes a round loaf.
+Baking it in a layer cake pan or casserole makes a round loaf.
 How about a beautiful wedge of light, tasty bread for supper tonight?
 Enjoy!

 A batter bread you make with a bowl and a spoon.
 No mixer or kneading required.
 Light, tasty, and full of flavor.

-Are you spending more time in the kitchen and around the dinner table together these days?
-I've been writing for years with messages of encouragement.
-GB's Kitchen grew out of my love for family and home because food is my love language.
-Stay safe at home.
-We're all in this together!!
+I originally posted this recipe during the pandemic, telling my readers to stay safe at home because we were all in this together!
+Looking back, I've been writing for years with messages of encouragement.
+GB's Kitchen grew out of my love for family and home because food is my main love language.

 Love, GB (Betty Streff)